MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-iexplorercommand-getcanonicalname.md

 ## -description

-Gets the GUID of an Windows Explorer command.
+Gets the GUID of a Windows Explorer command.

 ## -parameters